marcosjom/lib-auframework-src/README.md

 You can create your own folders structure but it will require to update some paths in the projects and scripts.

-The following steps will create static libraries to be linked in your own project.

-In your project you should add a reference to each `built-libray` and its `include` folder.
+The following steps will create static libraries.
+In your project you should link to each `static-libray` and add a reference to its `include` folder.

 ## Windows